 Voluntary submissions under the Employee Plans Compliance Resolution System (EPCRS), and

-Check the box on line 4 if the power of attorney is for a use that will not be listed on the CAF.
-If the box on line 4 is checked, the representative should mail or fax the power of attorney to the IRS office handling the matter.
+Check the box on line 4 if the power of attorney is for a specific use or issue that the IRS will not record on the CAF.
+If you check the box on line 4, the representative should mail or fax the power of attorney to the IRS office handling the matter.
 Otherwise, the representative should bring a copy of the power of attorney to each meeting with the IRS.

 A specific-use power of attorney will not revoke any prior powers of attorney recorded on the CAF or provided to the IRS in connection with an unrelated specific matter.

-Use line 5 to modify the acts that your named representative(s) can perform.
-Check the box for the acts authorized that you intend to authorize or specifically not authorize your representative to perform on your behalf.
-In the space provided, describe any specific additions or deletions.
+Use line 5a to modify the acts that your named representative(s) can perform.
+Check the box for the additional acts authorized and provide details in the space provided (if applicable).

 (a) Disease or injury,

-(b) Continuous absence from the United States (including Puerto Rico), for a period of at least 60 days prior to the date required by law for filing the return, or
+(b) Continuous absence from the United States (including absence from Puerto Rico) for a period of at least 60 days prior to the date required by law for filing the return, or

 (c) Specific permission is requested of and granted by the IRS for other good cause.

-Authority to sign your income tax return may be granted to (1) your representative or (2) an agent (a person other than your representative).
+The IRS may grant authority to sign your income tax return to (1) your representative or (2) an agent (a person other than your representative).

-Check the box on line 5 authorizing your representative to sign your income tax return and include the following statement on the line provided: "This power of attorney is being filed pursuant to Treasury regulations section 1.6012-1(a)(5), which requires a power of attorney to be attached to a return if a return is signed by an agent by reason of [enter the specific reason listed under (a), (b), or (c) under Authority to sign your return, earlier].
-No other acts on behalf of the taxpayer are authorized."
+Check the box on line 5a authorizing your representative to sign your income tax return and include the following statement on the lines provided: “This power of attorney is being filed pursuant to 26 CFR 1.6012-1(a)(5), which requires a power of attorney to be attached to a return if a return is signed by an agent by reason of [enter the specific reason listed under (a), (b), or (c) under Authority to sign your return above].”

-To authorize an agent you must do all four of the following:
+To authorize an agent who is not your representative, you must do all four of the following: